 “A nose with a dog attached” is a common way to describe a Bloodhound.
 Their sense of smell is extraordinary, and their nose is what they use to navigate the world around them.
 This trait can’t be trained out of them; your Bloodhound has access to an entire world that you can’t see (or smell), and they will go where their nose takes them.

-With their sturdy size and high energy levels, they may accidentally mow down toddlers, but their temperament is very low-key.
+With their sturdy size and high energy levels, they may accidentally knock over toddlers, but their temperament is very low-key.
 While they get along great with other animals and people, they may sometimes be shy, so it’s a good idea to start socializing your Bloodhound puppy while they’re young.

 How to Care for a Bloodhound

-Bloodhounds are in that “Goldilocks” position of care—not too high and not too low, but just right.
+Bloodhounds require a moderate level of care from their people.
 While not as high maintenance as a Shih Tzu when it comes to grooming, they do require regular brushing, and you’ll need to keep their loose skin and facial wrinkles clean.
-And their high energy and stubborn nature equals a good deal of time spent training and exercising them, but not as much as, say, a Border Collie.
+And their high energy and strong-willed nature equals a good deal of time spent training and exercising them, but not as much as, say, a Border Collie.
 Of course, any time you spend with your Bloodhound is time well spent.